The Program

 Academics

-Rutgers University has partnered with CELA Belize to offer three programs for students interested in traveling abroad to Belize during the winter:
+Rutgers University has partnered with CELA Belize to offer two programs for students interested in traveling abroad to Belize during the winter:

 Students will register for one three-credit course at CELA.